In a changing health communication landscape brought on by technology and new media, the branch engages scholars and practitioners in areas such as:

 - Systems science and engineering

-- Leveraging unique functions of participative media (e.g. peer support and connection; enabling authentic voices of individuals)
+- Participative media (e.g. peer support and connection; enabling authentic voices of individuals)

-The NCI Health Communication and Informatics Research Branch recently led two funding opportunities on social media and addiction.
+The branch recently led two funding opportunities on social media and addiction.
 The research initiative, Using Social Media to Understand and Address Substance Use and Addiction [RFA-CA-14-008 (R01) & RFA-CA-14-009 (R21)] is funded as part of Collaborative Research on Addiction at NIH (CRAN), a trans-NIH partnership with the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and the National Institute on Drug Abuse (NIDA).

-The funding announcements attracted a large number of applications from researchers representing diverse fields of study.
-The funding plan was approved by NCI Scientific Program Leadership in July, 2014, and grant awards were made in the fall.
+The funding announcements attracted a large number of applications from researchers representing diverse fields of study and enabled a growing portfolio of social media research at the NIH.

 CRAN provides a collaborative framework for NCI, NIDA, and NIAAA to integrate resources and expertise to advance substance use, abuse, and addiction research and public health outcomes.